July 12, 2019 - 12:06 pm

 We will discuss about deep learning in upcoming blog post in elaborately.

 2. Unsupervised Learning

-Unsupervised learning is the method to group or categorise samples.
+Unsupervised learning is the method to group or categories samples.
 Unlike machine learning, it does not have class values for the instances.
-It is mostly used to find previously unknown patterns.
+Therefore it is mostly used to find previously unknown patterns.
 There is a couple of algorithms for this category-